Parolee arrested for AFC sexual assault takes plea

 Stewart was paroled January 23 after serving 10 years, was placed by the MDOC in an apartment on the grounds of Green Acres, and was scheduled to be discharged from supervision next month.
 He now has four-plus years remaining on his original sentence, plus an additional six months for the most recent charge.

-LARA has confirmed the department does not keep records for adult care facilities, homes for the aged or foster care camps which accept parolees.
+LARA has confirmed the department does not keep records for adult care facilities, homes for the aged or foster care camps that accept parolees.

 According to Miner, Green Acres no longer accepts parolees in its independent living apartments or in any other of its facilities.